- Schedule class visits and exchanges for the spring semester, as appropriate

 - Curricular planning continues.
 Check the curricular review timeline for deadlines.

-- Discuss and finalize class hours.
+- Discuss your unit’s class schedule.

 - Staffing requests for new tenure-track appointments due March 1